 The Issues Surrounding Being Different-the Minuses and Pluses

-People perceive being different as both positive and negative.
+People perceive being different in both positives and negatives.
 Some consider being different is a mark of a person being fearless, even fierce. in their purview, it takes courage to be different from the rest of human automatons in a society.
 They see those being different as the true leaders, movers, and shakers in society.
 They contend that it takes a thinking person who is willing to challenge and question the status quo.
 They further maintain that if it were not for those who are different, there would be no advancements, changes, and/or progress in civilization, culture, and society at large.

 There are others who see being different quite negatively.
 They view people who are different as odd, strange, even deviant.
 They believe that being different is quite burdensome and oftentimes without rewards.
 They feel that it is far easier for people to conform and be like everyone else.
 After all, they cite that people are accepted, even immensely rewarded for being like everyone else.
 They consider those who are different as problematic, even troublesome.
 They maintain that why do people desire to be different when it is so much easier to conform.